Environmental, social, and governance: Investments with ESG criteria

 Despite the overall increase in ESG funds, the first quarter of 2025 saw record amounts of money pulled from sustainable funds.

+The Jain commitment to ahimsa (nonviolence) created a sophisticated framework for financial ethics, prioritizing the psychological intent of the investor alongside the physical outcome of the investment.
+This institutionalized practice serves as a historical precursor to modern Negative Screening and ESG investing.

 Dimensions

 ESG has been adopted throughout the United States financial industry to describe and measure the sustainability and societal influence of a company or business.
 MSCI, a global ESG rating agency, defines ESG investing as the consideration of environmental, social, and governance factors alongside financial factors in the investment decision-making process.
 Likewise, S&P highlights consideration of the ways in which environmental, social, and governance risks and opportunities can have material effects on companies' performance.